clarkmcc/chitchat/README.md

 ## Roadmap

-* Code cleanup and refactoring to make the project more collaborator-friendly
-* Support for custom models (provided as a URL or filesystem path)
-* Support for LoRAs
+[x] Support for custom models (provided as a URL or filesystem path) [] Code cleanup and refactoring to make the project more collaborator-friendly [] Support for LoRAs
-* Support for custom tokenizers from HuggingFace
+[] Support for custom tokenizers from HuggingFace
-* Cancelling inference midway through
+[] Cancelling inference midway through

-## Custom models

-Currently, this project does not support providing your own models but this is a planned feature.
-If you want to add a publicly available model, just add an entry to the [models.json](./src-tauri/data/models.json) file.
-Models registered in the file will be available in the user interface for download.

 ## Privacy and Analytics